 The field of electronics engineering is a vast and ever-evolving one with research being conducted into a wide variety of topics.
 The field of electronic engineering is of vital importance to computers, cellphones, programming and even the stock market.
 A lot of money is being poured into both applied research and development and more esoteric ideas that could revolutionize electronic engineering.

 Nanometer Wavelength Printing

 Liquid cooling is well understood when it comes to mechanical applications -- your car engine, for example -- but cooling circuits with liquids is still being researched.
-In 2011, only high-end computers use liquid cooling and even then there is a risk of leaks and damage to the circuits.
+At the time of publication, only high-end computers use liquid cooling and even then there is a risk of leaks and damage to the circuits.
 Research is being conducted into nonconductive coolants and leakproof heat exchanges.
 Laptop applications are also being researched as laptop computers grow in power to rival desktops.

 Photonics is the science of using light, primarily lasers, to transmit information and data.
-Fiber-optic Internet connections are a example of this technology already being used in the real world.
-In the field of electronics there is a push to use photonics to replace circuits, with lasers taking the place of electrons and circuits being made of fiber-optic wires and mirrors.
-The benefit of this design is that there is very little heat and programming needs little adaption, since a photonics circuit can operate in binary the same as an electrical circuits.
+Fiber optic Internet connections are a example of this technology already being used in the real world.
+In the field of electronics, there is a push to use photonics to replace circuits, with lasers taking the place of electrons and circuits being made of fiber optic wires and mirrors.
+The benefit of this design is that there is very little heat, and programming needs only minor adaption, since a photonics circuit can operate the same as an electrical circuit.

 The cutting edge of electronics engineering is quantum computing, which is incredibly complex but could allow for actual artificial intelligences.
 Quantum computing uses quantum particles instead of binary bits.
 The difference is that quantum particles can be used to run trinary programs.
 Quantum particles can have three polarities: up, down and "maybe."
 Until a quantum particle is observed, it can have either polarity depending on its entanglement with another quantum particle.